The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 This route makes a lovely weekend getaway, but I’d also recommend spending several days in both Bryce Canyon and Capitol Reef National Park, extending your trip to five days.

-The trip begins in the town of Panguitch and travels through the Red Canyon before entering Bryce Canyon National Park.
+The trip begins in Panguitch and travels through the Red Canyon before entering Bryce Canyon National Park.
 Pitch your tent at Sunset Campground, take in the hoodoo views, and hike some trails with the one you love.

 Capitol Reef National Park is the most underrated of the five national parks in Utah.
 A historic orchard is open to the public for picking in late July, and you can score a fresh-baked cherry pie and homemade ice cream at the Gifford Homestead store.